-(4) If the IPA prepared the financial statements in their entirety from the client-provided trial balance or underlying accounting records the IPA should conclude significant threats to independence exist.
-Workpapers shall include the IPA's documentation of threats and safeguards in accordance with GAGAS.
-GAGAS Figure 2 "Independence considerations for preparing accounting records and financial statements" may be a useful tool to assist with GAGAS compliance.
-The fact that the auditor prepared the financial statements from the client-provided trial balance or underlying records shall be disclosed on the exit conference page of the audit report IPAs shall not prepare financial statements from the client-provided trial balance or underlying records if preparation of the financial statements would impair independence.
+(4) If the IPA prepared the financial statements in their entirety from the client-provided trial balance or underlying accounting records the IPA should conclude significant threats to independence exist and shall document the threats and safeguards applied to mitigate the threats to an acceptable level.
+If the threats cannot be documented as mitigated the IPA may appropriately decide to decline to provide the service.
+[Workpapers shall include the IPA's documentation of threats and safeguards in accordance with GAGAS.
+GAGAS Figure 2 "Independence considerations for preparing accounting records and financial statements" may be a useful tool to assist with GAGAS compliance.]
+IPAs should refer to the GAGAS conceptual framework to evaluate independence.
+The fact that the auditor prepared the financial statements from the client-provided trial balance or underlying records shall be disclosed on the exit conference page of the audit report.
+[IPAs shall not prepare financial statements from the client provided trial balance or underlying records if preparation of the financial statements would impair independence.]